From 21 March the vehicle access gate to the Downs has been closed and will remain so until further notice.

 This website will continue to be updated from time to time with news and information for current and prospective members.

-The 13th Annual General Meeting of the Epsom Downs Model Aircraft Club was held on Monday 10th Dec 2018 at The Church Hall, Church of the Good Shepherd, Station Approach, Tadworth, KT20 5AH.
+The 14th Annual General Meeting of the Epsom Downs Model Aircraft Club was held on Monday 9th Dec 2018 at The Church Hall, Church of the Good Shepherd, Station Approach, Tadworth, KT20 5AH.

-At the AGM the 2019 membership fees were set to remain unchanged at £10 for senior members, with a £3 reduction for existing members renewing, and free for junior members.
+At the AGM the 2020 membership fees were set to remain unchanged at £10 for senior members, with a £3 reduction for existing members renewing, and free for junior members.

-The BMFA membership fee for 2019 is £38 for seniors.
+The BMFA membership fee for 2020 remains unchanged at £38 for seniors.

 The quickest and easiest way to renew is to use your Internet or Telephone Banking service to make your payment direct to our account rather than writing and posting a cheque.
 Account details are on the renewal letter and you do not need to return the form.
-In 2018 almost 50% of the membership made their renewal payments this way.
-Alternatively you can return the signed renewal form with a cheque to the address on the form.